Kurzweil is a brand often associated with some of the most realistic sound keyboard pianos on the market.

 Compared to other stage pianos

-The SP6 sounds great and delivers value for money.
-Here are some more stage pianos that we think are worth checking out.
+The SP6 is one of the best keyboards in the price range; it sounds great and delivers value for money.
+Here are some more stage pianos that I think are worth checking out.

 The Numa X Piano GT is outstanding if you can stretch your budget a bit more.
 If not, you might want to consider the Numa X Piano without real wooden keys.